heistp/sce-l4s-bakeoff/README.md

 of the qdiscs before and after each test is run.

 :information_source: All bottlenecks restrict to 50Mbit, unless otherwise noted.
-Bandwidth information is also available in line 3 of the plot title.
+Bandwidth information is also available in line 3 of the plot titles.
+All shaping is done on egress, except for netem delays, which are added on ingress.

 ### Pacing Parameters